ibm-cloud-docs/dl/about.md

 These use cases are best for working with hybrid workloads, cross-provider workloads, large or frequent data transfers, private workloads, and environment administration.
 Use these use cases:

 * When you want quicker connectivity for mission-critical workloads.
-* When you need connections between a client network and IBM Cloud at speeds of at 5 Gbps or less.
+* When you need connections between a client network and IBM Cloud at speeds of 5 Gbps or less.
 * When diverse ports in a point of presence (PoP) are available.

 ### {{site.data.keyword.dl_short}} Connect use case 1: Leveraging service provider networks to virtually reach IBM Cloud